berkeley-cdss/course-site-myst/README.md

 2. If there are no problems, your website will be publicly available at https://stat555.berkeley.edu/fall-2024.

-The SCF is happy to help.
+Staff are happy to help.
 Please [contact us](https://statistics.berkeley.edu/computing/how-get-help) if you are a Berkeley Statistics instructor and you run into problems or questions.

 ## Instructions for Department Staff